dacort/athena-sqlite/README.md

 ### Lambda function

-There are two components to the Lambda code:
+There are three components to the Lambda code:

 - `vfs.py` - A SQLite Virtual File System implementation for S3
 - `s3qlite.py` - The actual Lambda function that handles Athena metadata/data requests
+- `sqlite_db.py` - Helper functions for access SQLite databases on S3

 Create a function with the code in [lambda-function/s3qlite.py](lambda-function/s3qlite.py) that uses the previously created layer.
 The handler will be `s3qlite.lambda_handler`
-Also include the `vfs.py` file in your Lambda function
+Also include the `vfs.py` and `sqlite_db.py` files in your Lambda function

 Configure two environment variables for your lambda function:
 - `TARGET_BUCKET` - The name of your S3 bucket where SQLite files live